jhannes/identity-fun/EXERCISE.md

 Only guest users that you have explicitly invited to your Active Directory will be able to authenticate with your apps.

 You can [configure the app in you Active Directory](https://portal.azure.com/#blade/Microsoft_AAD_IAM/StartboardApplicationsMenuBlade/AllApps/menuId/) only allow specific users or users in specific groups to access the app.
-Select your app and under Properties, select "User Assignement Required".
+Select your app and under Properties, select "User Assignment Required".
 (You need Active Directory Premium to enable Group assignment)

 Here is an example JWT: